 In genres like gothic fiction, fantasy, sci-fi, horror, etc. that have many firmly established tropes, the situating of protagonists, antagonists and compelling motivations can be botched very, very easily.
 Last spring I read the Lord of The Rings trilogy for the first time and I was as impressed with Tolkein’s delicacy as I was with his vibrant and immersive world building.
 Tolkein was quite deft at fleshing out characters in archetypal, mythic story arcs in which the mythological framework itself may have boxed in a less talented writer.
 Often, the simplest things are the hardest things…and the most impressive things when they go well.
 Anne Rice is good at the simplest things.

 One of the biggest failings of the Queen of The Damned film is it’s total simplification of Akasha.
 One reason for this had to be because the studio was afraid that a villain specifically targeting men might alienate part of the anticipated demographic.
-The movie version of Akasha did not have the Utopian ambition as book Akasha, which was central to one of the Vampire Chronicles‘ huge themes: moral optimism versus moral pessimism.
+The movie version of Akasha did not have the Utopian ambition of book Akasha, which was central to one of the Vampire Chronicles‘ huge themes: moral optimism versus moral pessimism.
 Three books into the Chronicles, we have met Lestat and Marius and have experienced their belief that the Enlightenment has opened the most important and liberating horizons for the West and humanity’s greatest steps forward are still ahead of us.
 Akasha’s certainty that humans need a firm, authoritative hand to keep them in line makes her the ideal counterpoint.
 Lasher and the Taltos are also slam-dunk antagonists: when Michael Curry brutally murdered him and Rowan Mayfair shot and killed Emalaith my heart was absolutely broken.
 Rowan and Michael’s actions made sense but the pathos evinced by the Taltos made those actions hurt miserably.

 In many ways, Benedict and Rhoshamandes fit this pattern.
 Back when Prince Lestat first came out, Benedict and Rhoshamandes were my favorite new characters.
 One reason is that they were a sympathetic pair of lovers and they were pitted against all of the main characters.
 I was also intrigued by how many of Rhoshamandes’ fledglings ended up with the Children of Satan and how Lestat himself is descended from Rhoshamandes, through Benedict and Magnus.
 If there was going to be more New Tales of The Vampires, I would have loved a Rhoshamandes novel.
 In all honesty his role in Prince Lestat and the Realms of Atlantis was disappointing but that novel had enough innovation and substance to make up for it.
 Rhoshamandes’ expressed hatred for Amel at the end of the Atlantis novel was fully consistent, though, and held promise for the future.
 Between Blood Communion and the last book, it seemed that Rhoshamandes had transferred his animus from Lestat to Amel and could potentially target the Children of Atlantis.
 Lestat extracted a promise from him not to do this but who knew how binding that would be in the end, especially considering Rhosh’s prior conflict with Lestat.